dingo36/SmartEVSE-3.5-TEST/README.md

-TEST repo, do not use.
+TEST repo, do not use!